CaptainRedCodes/Symplora-Assignment/README.md

    The backend API will be available at `http://localhost:8000/`

 4. **Swagger API Documentation:**
-   The swagger API will be available at ``
+   The swagger API will be available at `http://localhost:8000/api/schema/swagger-ui/`

+5 **Create a .env file:**
+   Create a .env file which is same as .env-example